 'Curse?'
-Dylis was sure her teeth would break if she grinded the against each other much longer.
+Dylis was sure her teeth would break if she ground them against each other any harder.

 'Surely you must have suspected,' Blevins signed, lifting one eyebrow.
 'Why else would we be taking blood from you lot?
 Giving you new Emperor’s Signs?'

 The grin on Blevins' face was quite at odds with his current predicament.
 'In a way.
 There's a slight variation to mine, you see.
 I don't go down until my squad is gone.'

 Dylis fought the urge to stamp her foot in pure frustration.
 'I'm guessing that would be me, right now.'